-Why you’ll regret not signing up to a half marathon this summer
+Half Marathon Distance: Why you’ll regret not signing up to one this summer

 The half marathon distance is one that many fear.
 If you’re just starting out on your running journey, then those 13.1 miles (or 22.1km) can seem daunting, and it’s certainly a big step up from a 10K.
 But signing up to a half marathon is one of the best things you could ever do.
 Take it from me – I ran my first one back in 2016 and, after some health issues, I’m ready to take on my second.
 That’s right – just once isn’t enough!